 The college will take all reported incidents of sexual assault, relationship violence, and stalking seriously and has the responsibility to respond in an appropriate manner to any formally reported incident.

-When a report is filed with the institution, Dordt College will investigate and follow appropriate disciplinary procedures.
+When a report is filed with the institution, Dordt University will investigate and follow appropriate disciplinary procedures.
 If there is an institutional disciplinary hearing the complainant assumes the role of a witness to the allegations.